Friday, July 25, 2014

 One of the Tamale salesmen

-Filled with bits of chicken or pork, spices, onions, and chilies the substantial tamales provide much needed nutrition at the start of a long, hot, work day.
+Filled with bits of chicken or pork, spices, onions, and chillies, the substantial tamales provide much-needed nutrition at the start of a long, hot workday.

 Construction workers appreciate cooked food delivery